scfurl/henipipe/README.md

 **To run henipipe, do the following...**
 1. Make a new output directory 'henipipe'.
-2. Go into that directory and make a runsheet pointing to the fastq folder i.e. the folder level above.  (at the command line, henipipe is cool with either relative or absolute pathnames here; but as stated earlier, absolute pathnames are best for the runsheet.)
+2. Go into that directory and make a runsheet pointing to the fastq folder i.e. the folder level above.  (at the command line, henipipe is cool with either relative or absolute pathnames; but as stated earlier, absolute pathnames are required for the runsheet.)
-3. Optionally you can only select directories of fastq files that contain the string denoted using the -sf flag.
+3. Optionally you can only select directories of fastq files that contain in their name the string denoted using the -sf flag.
 4. After inspecting and completing the runsheet, run ALIGN, NORM, and SEACR.
 5. Sit back have a cocktail.